 How is “Negligence” Defined in Civil and Criminal Law?

 Civil negligence occurs when a person fails to exercise ordinary care (sometimes referred to as “due diligence”).
 The standard is measured by what a reasonable person (sometimes referred to as a person of ordinary prudence) would do under the same or similar circumstances.
 Sometimes parties cannot agree on whether the standard has been violated, resulting in the need for a jury trial.

-In Oregon, criminal negligence is defined by statute.
-2017 Oregon Revised statutes section 161.085 states in part, as follows: “‘Criminal negligence’ or ‘criminally negligent’ … means that a person fails to be aware of a substantial and unjustifiable risk … .
+Oregon defines criminal negligence, on the other hand, by statute.
+2017 Oregon Revised statutes section 161.085 states in part, as follows: “‘Criminal negligence’ or ‘criminally negligent’ … means that a person fails to be aware of a substantial and unjustifiable risk ...
 The risk must be of such nature and degree that the failure to be aware of it constitutes a gross deviation from the standard of care that a reasonable person would observe in the situation.”